-INFAQ Foundation was incorporated on September 9, 1981, as an Association-of-No-Profit, under Section 26 of the then Companies Act 1913 (VII of 1913).
+INFAQ Foundation was incorporated on September 9, 1981, as an Association-of-Not-for-Profit, under Section 26 of the then Companies Act 1913 (VII of 1913).
 Subsequently, the name of the Foundation was changed to INFAQ Foundation on 25th September, 1994 under Section 42 of the Companies Ordinance 1984.

 INFAQ Foundation was established and entirely funded by Bank of Credit & Commerce International (BCCI) at the behest of its founder Mr. Agha Hasan Abedi, who decided that no profit from BCCI’s operations in Pakistan shall be repatriated abroad and all of it would be donated to the Foundation for independent charitable purposes.